Funeral march: Chopin and the romantic funeral march

 The attraction for funeral music was especially intense for Chopin, who knew well the Sonata No. 12 by Beethoven; as a matter of fact, he usually exploited its elements in other compositions.
 Many examples are certainly familiar to him when he sets out to compose the famous piece around which he would build the entire Sonata No. 2 Op.
 35 (1839).
 In addition to the works of Beethoven and Rossini, the Polish composer almost certainly knew the first movement of Berlioz's Great Funeral and Triumphal Symphony before its official debut in 1840, but it possesses a very different character and in all likelihood represents a model negative.

 The funeral marches were performed only an official function, it had almost no theme, the melody was chaste and sinister, the whole structure was oriented towards the solemn celebration.
 In Chopin's funeral march, the central section in a major mode trio presents a theme that is not only complete, but that can be counted among the melodic peaks reached by the author in all of his production.

 In Chopin the funeral march abdicates public solemnity to include a moment of private meditation.
-Compared to Beethoven, the heroic and glorious dimension has been completely lost: the Chopin trio rather expresses a defeat, for some a prayer, for others only profound sadness, in a humanization of death which has certainly contributed to the popularity of the song.
-It is a difficult passage to interpret, not surprisingly criticized and even repudiated as "abominable" by Bülow, or instead considered a "touchstone" of the pianist 's sensitivity such as Wilhelm von Lenz.
+Compared to Beethoven, the heroic and glorious dimension has been completely lost: the Chopin trio rather expresses a defeat, for some a prayer, for others only profound sadness, in a humanization of death which has certainly contributed to the popularity of the piece.
+It is a difficult passage to interpret, not surprisingly criticized and even repudiated as "abominable" by Bülow, or instead considered a "touchstone" of the pianist's sensitivity such as Wilhelm von Lenz.

 At Chopin's funeral on 30 October 1849, the piece was performed in an orchestral transcription, entrusted to Reber with Meyerbeer's regret.
 It is just one of the countless transcriptions for band or orchestra that have contributed to extending the composition's fame.

 Throughout the twentieth century and into the twenty-first century Chopin's funeral march has been the best-known in the world, and also the most famous of Chopin's works.
 It was orchestrated among others by Elgar (who transposes it from B♭ to D minor) and by Stokowski, and is often performed at state funerals, for example those of John F. Kennedy (25 November 1963), Sir Winston Churchill (30 January 1965), Leonid Brezhnev (15 November 1982), Margaret, Baroness Thatcher (17 April 2013), and Elizabeth II (19 September 2022).
 John Philip Sousa testifies that in Australia in 1910 his transcription for band thrilled the audience to the point that it was necessary to repeat it at the next concert.